heycarsten/lcbo-api/static/source/news/2014-12-08-whats-next-for-lcbo-api.md

 The first version of LCBO API was released in April, 2009.
 It was very raw, but it worked as advertised.
 Over the following months I refined the API, and wrote documentation for it.
 In early 2010, V1 was released.
-By this point I had invested nearly 600 hours of my time into the project, and I still hadn't started that iPhone app!
-Just bulding the API, maintaining the crawler, adding useful features and responding to emails was keeping me very busy in my free-time.
+By this point I had invested nearly 600 hours of my time into the project, interest was growing and just building the API, maintaining the crawler, adding useful features and responding to emails from interested parties was keeping me completely busy in my free-time.

-## The Good Days
+## An API is Used

 I honestly never thought LCBO API would become as popular as it has.
 Last month (November) it served **1.4 million requests** and over **100** dataset downloads.
-LCBO API was a little side project that I put way too much time into because I'm an obsessive person.
-I thought it would help me maybe get a job, and ultimately some people might use it to build the sorts of apps that I wanted to build.
-But I never, ever would have foresaw what has actually happend over the past six years.
+I thought LCBO API might help me get a job, I thought developers might use it to build LCBO apps for various mobile devices, I thought that reviewers might use it to integrate availability data into their sites and blogs, but I never would have foresaw everything that's happened over the past six years.

 Developers [have](https://fnd.io/#/us/iphone-app/851166645-lcbo-price-tracker-by-mary-chen)
 [built](https://fnd.io/#/us/iphone-app/927272308-booze-deals-by-john-wreford)